pikvm/pikvm/docs/vnc.md

     <img src="keymaps.png" />

-3. *Optional:* This step is not nessessory if using TigerVNC.
+3. *Optional:* This step is not nessessory if using TigerVNC as it uses the webgui user:pass.
 Some VNC clients (for example TightVNC) can't use user/password authentication.
 In this case you can enable passphrases mode in `/etc/kvmd/override.yaml`:

     ```yaml
     vnc: